smartdevicelink/sdl_evolution/proposals/NNNN-atf-stabilization-proposal.md

 ## Alternatives considered

+### Hold current ATF architecture and testing approach
 It is possible to continue developing current approach :

 Atf scripts repository contains big amount of utils routine, scripts that required for CI activities and so on.

 But It won''t allow in further testing remote SDL and it is rely inconvenient way to collect test reports, analyze SDL behavior and keep versioning of scripts for SDL testing.

+### Test SDL manually
+Functionality of SDL is too big for full manual testing